awsdocs/aws-doc-sdk-examples-tools/README.md

 1. **Update the -tools version**: Once the tests pass, update the `setup.py` version and create a tag in the -tools repository at the same SHA you identified earlier.

+  - Run `stamp.sh` to determine the next version and update `setup.py`.
+Use `--release` to additionally create a tag and push to main.
     - Determine the next [stamp](https://blog.aspect.build/versioning-releases-from-a-monorepo) (which is valid [semver](https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers)) number as appropriate for the changes in this release. e.g. `2024.40.2`.
-  - Run `stamp.sh` to automatically perform this action.
-Use `--release` to additionally create a tag and push to main.

 1. **Update your testing PR branch**: Remove SHA and add tag to [validate-doc-metadata.yml](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/.github/workflows/validate-doc-metadata.yml)
    - NOTE: Remove the SHA from [.doc_gen/validation.yaml](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/.doc_gen/validation.yaml)